-The goal of the ECD program is to provide Creative Minds students with a safe, healthy environment in which they can continue to learn, grow, and experience enrichment activities aligned with their interests.
+The goal of the Before and After Care programs is to provide Creative Minds students with a safe, healthy environment in which they can continue to learn, grow, and experience enrichment activities aligned with their interests.

-See Appendix 2 for details on the ECD program.
+See Appendix 2 for details on the Flex programs.